matheuscas/SublimeIonic/README.md

 The first one is a basic Sublime Text plugin file that handles the html only autocomplete.
 To change or add Ionic directives, please refer to **html_completions.py** file.

 Last one is a regular python script.
-It handles all snippets files generation (Do you think that I would create all these file by hand? ;) ).
+It handles all snippets files generation (Did you think that I would create all these file by hand?).
 So, if you want to submit a new snippet or a fix to an existent one, please refer to **snippets.py** file.

 Contribute and let's make a even better plugin to the awesome Ionic Framework. :D